 Shelby White, MCIP, RPP Planner Development Services 705-739-4220 x4517

-The City is working to open up the Second Suites policy and laws to allow existing property owners to register secondary rental units more quickly and easily.
-This assists owners in renting to younger or ageing family members, and allows ownership to be more affordable as rental income can go towards the costs of ownership.
+The City has updated the Second Suites policy and laws to allow existing property owners to register secondary rental units more quickly and easily.

 The City has been an early leader in progressively reducing the tax ratio for multi-residential units by approximately 25% annually.
 This is a significant tax-based support that encourages residential rentals in Barrie and is now being looked at as a good policy to implement throughout Ontario.

 Some of the above initiatives will not be immediately felt as it takes some time for the effects of changes to be realized.

 872 affordable units total as of December 31, 2020.

 The City has surpassed the goal of 840 affordable housing units, due largely to the number of new unfunded second suites.
 Only 14% of the affordable housing units are purpose-built, primary rental units, which shows more focus is needed in this area.

 $1,777,780 in Affordable Housing Development Grants was awarded in 2020 under the City’s